romanin-rf/urlopen2/README.md

 # urlopen2
- Improvement for the `urlopen` function.
+Improvement for the `urlopen` function.request.